MDCN 345: Applied Evidence Based Medicine

 Our Team and Our Consultation Services

-While I'm the assigned librarian for this course, all of our librarians are familiar with the course requirements and are able to assist.
-The Health Sciences Library offers a drop-in consultation service every weekday from 1:00 - 4:00 pm.
-Just ask at the service desk to see a librarian.
+While I'm the assigned librarian for this course, all of UCalgary's health sciences librarians are familiar with the course requirements and are able to assist.
+To book a consultation, please email firstname.lastname@example.org.

 Critical Appraisal Tools